 Perish the thought!
 Look at these two pearls we have for Holy Week in Valencia:

 Okay, so torrijas aren't just typical of Easter in Valencia, but what would you say if we told you that this local version is not soaked in milk, but in horchata before frying it?

 In case you didn't know, torrijas are a typical Holy Week and Easter sweet that is made with slices of bread soaked in milk and dipped in beaten eggs.
 They are then fried in hot oil until golden brown.

 They are cooled and dusted with a mix of white sugar, cinnamon and lemon zest.

 So far so good, but then along came Valencians and we added our own twist by instead soaking the bread in our most typical drink; the result is impressive.

 There are many restaurants, like Vaqueta, that offer this version or the traditional milk variety, and not just in Easter.
 It's one of those recipes that transcends the religious calendar.

-You can also try them in places like Casa Montaña, Sucar, Canalla Bistro Bar, Doña Petrona, La Alegría de la Huerta, Meraki Beach & Sky Restaurant, La Marítima, La Mozaira, Tridente, Coso del Mar and Mood Food.
+You can also try them in places like Casa Montaña, Canalla Bistro Bar, Doña Petrona, La Alegría de la Huerta, Meraki Beach & Sky Restaurant, La Marítima, La Mozaira, Tridente, Coso del Mar.